 Originated in Australia as MC1-1969.
 Originated in New Zealand as NZS/AS 1768:1991.
-Previous Australian edition AS 1768-1991.
-AS 1768-1991 and NZS/AS 1768-1991 jointly revised and designated as AS/NZS 1768(Int):2003.
+Previous edition AS/NZS 1768(Int):2003.
+This edition AS/NZS 1768:2007.

 COPYRIGHT

 © Standards Australia/Standards New Zealand

 All rights are reserved.
 No part of this work may be reproduced or copied in any form or by any means, electronic or mechanical, including photocopying, without the written permission of the publisher.